PR is like fireworks. If you don’t catch the embers, your moments in the spotlight will just be a pretty memory.

-Inkandescent Public Relations is a full-service PR, marketing, publishing, and website design firm that helps entrepreneurs get more visibility.
+Inkandescent Public Relations is here to help.
+We are a full-service PR, marketing, publishing, and website design firm that gets entrepreneurs the visibility they need to keep their companies glowing and growing.

-Our mission: Since 2001, we have promoted entrepreneurs, educators, authors, and artisans, and helped them come up with successful strategies to grow their businesses using PR, marketing, and advertising tools.
+Our mission: Since 2001, our founder Hope Katz Gibbs has promoted entrepreneurs, educators, authors, and artisans, and helped them help themselves by coming up with successful growth strategies using PR, marketing, advertising, and social media tools.

 Our philosophy: Creating fireworks is the key, but unless you catch the embers, your moments in the limelight will just be a pretty memory.

-Our approach: Our team follows our trademarked “8 Steps to PR Success,” from our Inkandescent Rulebook, PR Rules: The Playbook.
+Our approach: Our team of journalists and experienced PR experts follows our trademarked “8 Steps to PR Success,” from our Inkandescent Rulebook, PR Rules: The Playbook.

 1. Create a stunning website